Eric Pohl

 Eric finished 3rd place in 2022 but a pre-planned trip to Disneyland with the family took precedence over our 2023 trip to Scottsdale.
 Eric was a joy to get to know a little at the original Montemar and fits in really well with this group of guys.
 He’s a great guy and we’re pumped to have him back for Idaho!

 ADDITIONAL CONTRIBUTIONS TO THE MONTEMAR – Aside from being a guy who fits in perfectly with the group, Eric also brought us Jimmy Crider.
 We’ll get to Jimmy’s profile later, but he’s been an awesome contribution to this event, and even showed up to Scottsdale when Eric couldn’t make it.
+Insert - Jimmy won the jacket in 2024!

-WHAT NEEDS TO HAPPEN IN 2024– Despite an individual score of 98 at Yoche Dehe, Eric had some success in the team portions in 2022, and ended up finishing tied for 3rd place.
+WHAT NEEDE TO HAPPEN IN 2024– Despite an individual score of 98 at Yoche Dehe, Eric had some success in the team portions in 2022, and ended up finishing tied for 3rd place.
 Word on the street (the street being Nathan) is that Eric has a solid game but can beat himself up a little bit.
 For Eric to have his best chance in 2024 he’ll have to have a mentality of fun, shaking off bad shots with a smile and move onto the next, realizing that’s what this game is all about.
 He’s got good payment points, a few referral points, and his scramble team should be competitive.
 No reason Eric can’t throw together another top 10 finish.

-ODDS TO WIN: 88-1
+ODDS TO WIN: 44-1

 FUN FACT – He’s starting to spend more time on the peloton because he gets hurt every time he lifts.
 Old man problems!

-LIFETIME POINT TOTAL – 86.5
+LIFETIME POINT TOTAL – 403 (31st)

 JACKETS WON – 0